QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-After the entanglement block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to model hardware-induced imperfections.
+Following the entanglement block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to simulate realistic hardware-induced imperfections.

-\subsubsection{Star Entanglement Structure.}
+\subsubsection{Star Entanglement Structure}

-As illustrated in Fig.~\ref{fig:star_entanglement}, the star entanglement structure arranges the $n$ qubits around a central hub qubit, indexed as qubit $0$, which is entangled with all remaining qubits.
-In this topology, entanglement is generated by applying CNOT gates between the central qubit and each peripheral qubit.
-For a system of $n$ qubits, this requires exactly $n-1$ two-qubit gates, yielding a hub-and-spoke connectivity pattern with maximal fan-out centered on qubit $0$.
+As depicted in Fig.~\ref{fig:star_entanglement}, the star entanglement structure organizes the $n$ qubits around a central hub qubit, designated as qubit $0$, which is subsequently entangled with all remaining peripheral qubits.
+In this topology, entanglement is generated by executing CNOT gates between the central hub and each peripheral node.
+For an $n$-qubit system, this configuration requires exactly $n-1$ two-qubit gates, yielding a hub-and-spoke connectivity pattern characterized by maximal fan-out centered on qubit $0$.

-In our implementation, the circuit consists of a single variational layer (\(\ell = 1\)), and each layer follows a fixed processing pipeline comprising a variational rotation block, a star-shaped entanglement block, and a subsequent mixed noise block.
+In our implementation, the circuit consists of a single variational layer (\(\ell = 1\)) that follows a fixed processing pipeline: a variational rotation block, a star-shaped entanglement block, and a subsequent mixed noise block.

-At the beginning of the layer, independent parameterized single-qubit rotations are applied to all qubits.
-The rotation block is defined as
+At the beginning of the layer, independent parameterized single-qubit rotations are applied across all qubits.
+The rotation block is mathematically defined as